dominodatalab/domino-code-assist-docs/docs/transform/join.md

     <img class="screenshot" src="../../screenshots/penguin-mass-location-outer-join.png">

-    Now Toegerson is included in the results, but the location fields are empty.
+    Now Torgerson is included in the results, but the location fields are empty.

     <img class="screenshot" src="../../screenshots/penguin-mass-location-outer-join-code.png">

+    There is a lot of flexibility in the way that you can join data frames using the _Transformation_ widget.
+You can choose between four types of join:

+    - inner join
+    - left outer join
+    - right outer join and
+    - full outer join.

+    You can also specify which columns are used as join keys or simply join on all common columns.

 === "R"